sungbeom0324/sucho_analysis/README.md

 - Less factorizations for rapid application and readability.
 - HTCondor scripts are included for batch processing.

-NOTE : Later will be updated to use relative paths, along with a cleanup of external dependency files.
+NOTE : To be updated to use relative paths, along with a cleanup of external dependency files.

 ___
 ### slim